April 21-25, 2014 | San Francisco

 We discuss our recent efforts in exploring the ultimate potentials of composite nanoparticles and nanoantennas, as well as arrays of them, to tailor light scattering, absorption, polarization, transmission, reflection and radiation features at the nanoscale.
 Properly tailored nanoparticles can exploit the large field enhancement and localized light-matter interaction to realize novel optical nanodevices for optical communications, computing, energy harvesting, bio-sensing and polarization control.
 By translating some of the familiar radio-frequency concepts to optical antennas, we have proposed in recent years a variety of exciting possibilities for optical antennas in order to realize nanodevices with linear and nonlinear properties not available in conventional optical materials and systems.
 In our talk, we review our recent theoretical, numerical and experimental results involving individual nanoantennas and arrays of them, showing that these plasmonic nanoparticles may realize the true bridge between unconventional nanoscale optical processing and far-field propagation and radiation.
 We also introduce novel concepts for optical nanoantennas, such as parity-time symmetric nanoantenna arrays and 3D nanoresonators supporting open embedded eigen-states, which are applied to further enhance the scope and potential of optical nanoantennas in tailoring and controlling light.

+The relativistic spin-orbit coupling of electrons results in intrinsic spin precessions and therefore spin-polarization-dependent transverse currents, leading to the observation of spin Hall effect (SHE) and the emerging field of spintronics.
+The coupling between charge&’s spin degree of freedom and its orbital movement is essentially identical to the coupling of the transverse electric and magnetic components of a propagating electromagnetic filed.
+To conserve total angular momentum, an inhomogeneity of material&’s index of refraction can cause momentum transfer between the orbital and the spin angular momentum of light along its propagation trajectory, resulting in a transverse splitting in polarizations.
+Such a photonic spin Hall effect (PSHE) was recently proposed theoretically to describe the spin-orbit interaction, the geometric phase, and the precession of polarization in weakly inhomogeneous media as well as the interfaces between homogenous media.
 The experimental observation of spin Hall effect of light, however, is fundamentally challenging since the amount of momentum that a photon carries is exceedingly small.
 The exploration of such a weak process relies on the accumulation of the effect through many multiple reflections or ultra-sensitive quantum weak measurements with pre- and post-selections of spin states.
 Here we demonstrate experimentally the strong interactions between the spin and the orbital momentum of light in a thin metasurface - a two-dimensional electromagnetic nano-structure with designed in-plane phase retardation over the wavelength scale.
 In such an optically thin material, the resonance-induced anomalous “skew-scattering” of light destroys the axial symmetry of the system and we observed PSHE even at the normal incidence.
 In stark contrast, for conventional interfaces between two homogeneous media, the spin-orbit coupling does not exist at the normal incidence.

 We propose a general design principle of subwavelength perfect absorber for arbitrary wavelength by an ultra thin semiconductor metasurface.
 We found that the absorption spectrum of such a metasurface, which is made of single layer of semiconductor nanowire (NW) array, is dictated by the eigenmodes of the structure.
 In order to design a perfect absorber, three basic requirements are needed to be met and are listed as follows: (1) two degenerate modes; (2) critical coupling condition (w=w1=w2, Qabs=Qrad1=Qrad2); (3) the coupling coefficiency for both modes being unity.
 By tuning the size ratio of NW, we can first make sure that the resonant wavelengths of two eigenmodes are identical.
 After finding the critical size ratio, the radiative quality factors of two modes can be independently tuned to be the same as the intrinsic absorption quality factor by changing the period while the resonant wavelengths of two eigenmodes show the weak dependence on the period.
 Moreover, the resonant wavelength for these two degenerate modes should be larger than the period to obtain unity coupling coefficiency.
 Besides, an alternative structure, which is composed of semiconductor NW array on the top, dielectric layer in the middle and mirror at the bottom, is also proposed to realize the perfect absorption.
 In the end, we also found that such a super absorber can work within a wide range of incident angle, and its performance is mildly dependent on the period, but sensitive to the size ratio of NW.